hencou/shelly_gen4_matter_module/README.md

 | **Shelly 1PM Gen4** | GPIO4 | GPIO10 | GPIO1 | GPIO11 | yes (GPIO12) | BL0942 (UART1 GPIO7 + GPIO6, 9600 baud) |
 | **Shelly 2PM Gen4** | GPIO5 + GPIO3 | GPIO11 + GPIO10 | GPIO12 | GPIO18 | yes (GPIO1) | ADE7953 dual-channel (IRQ=GPIO19, I2C SDA=GPIO6 SCL=GPIO7) |

-These pins are recovered from the official Shelly stock firmware (2.0.0) by disassembling the peripheral constructors in each model's image — see [STOCK_GPIO.md](STOCK_GPIO.md) for the evidence per field.
+See [STOCK_GPIO.md](STOCK_GPIO.md) for the evidence per field.
 The Add-on Analog IN (GPIO17) and 1-Wire (GPIO16 in / GPIO9 out) are identical on every model; only Digital IN moves.

-> ℹ️ **Shelly 1 Mini Gen4 is supported again.** It was previously excluded
-> because the Mini has no accessible UART pads and the only install path was a
-> one-time UART flash.
-Since installing straight from the stock Shelly web UI now
+> ℹ️ **Shelly 1 Mini Gen4 is supported.** Since installing straight from the stock Shelly web UI now
 > works (see [Firmware updates](#firmware-updates)), the Mini can be flashed
 > without opening it.
 The Mini has **no** Shelly Plus Add-on connector, so the
 > add-on inputs are unavailable on it.